-Should I confront my daughter about drinking while she is in recovery?
+Should I confront my daughter about drinking while in recovery?

 by Willy Jo